-- Take all the vegetables except capsicum in a pressure cooker and cook till boiled and well cooked.
+- Take all the vegetables except capsicum in a pressure cooker or Insta pot and cook till boiled and well cooked.
 Mash them with a veggie masher.
 Keep aside.

-- Take butter and oil in a kadhai/pan.
+- Heat 1 tsp. butter in a pan.

 - Add chopped onions and fry for 3-4 minutes.

 - Now add ginger-garlic paste and fry till the raw smell goes.

 - Now add chopped tomatoes and chopped green chillies.

 - Fry till it gets cooked and you see the oil leave the sides.

 - Now add the cooked and mashed veggies along with chopped capsicum to the cooked masala.

 - Add in all the dry masalas like pav bhaji masala, both chilli powders and salt.
 Mix well.